KhuramMurad/project-repo-3-tier-webapp/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is open for everyone to use, modify, and share without any specific licensing restrictions.